 Yes, typically the hiring process takes 4 to 6 weeks.

 The City of Vermillion annually passes a Payroll Resolution adopting the wage rates for all employees.
-The most recent Payroll Resolution was approved by the City Council on January 2, 2018.
-See the 2018 Payroll Resolution (PDF).
+The Payroll Resolution is scheduled for the first City Council meeting of each year.
+View the most recently adopted Payroll Resolution.

 You have two options:

 The topics sent directly to the City Mnager are generally about an item where the City Council would need to make a decision.

 City Council meetings are held the first and third Monday of each month at 7 p.m. at City Hall in the Council Chambers.
 The City Council Chambers are located on the 2nd floor of City Hall.
 Visit the City Council page for more information.

 All City Council meetings are televised and can be viewed live on cable television channel 3, or Online Streaming.
 You can also review the City Council Agendas and Minutes from past meetings.

 Please, visit Our Government page to learn more about the structure of the Vermillion's Government.